mklobukov/chronos-tools/README.md

 This will save an executable called chronostools to ```usr/local/bin/```

 # Configs and authorization
-The default config file (default_config.json) included in the project contains
+The default config file (default_config.json) included in the project contains:
-* Path and filename of the file with app key and secret (cannot be overridden)
+* Path to the file with app key and secret (cannot be overridden)
 * AUM and Chronos URLs (can be overridden)

 To override AUM and Chronos URLs, as well as to provide Docker credentials, place a file called ```config.json``` in ```~/.chronos/```.
 Refer to ```sample_custom_config.json``` to see what goes into this config file.